nikku/saxen/README.md

 ## Credits

-This library builds on the awesome work done by [easysax](https://github.com/vflash/easysax).
+We build on the awesome work done by [easysax](https://github.com/vflash/easysax).

-It is named after [Sachsen](https://en.wikipedia.org/wiki/Saxony), a federal state of Germany.
+`/saxen/` is named after [Sachsen](https://en.wikipedia.org/wiki/Saxony), a federal state of Germany.
 So geht sächsisch!

 ## LICENSE